ninabarzh/passive-scanner/architecture.md

 * Responsibilities: Glue only, no logic decisions.

 ### IO

+Currently not used in the spike.
+Is for later.

 * targets.py: Handle IP/netblock input.
 * output.py: Emit JSONL lines: `<timestamp>, <ip>, <match_result>, <evidence_snippet>`.